AdaptRetail/banner-template/README.md

 <a name="usage"></a>
 ## Usage

+> All dependencies must be [installed](#install) before you can start using the template.

 This template is using `npm`, `Sass` and `Webpack` to build your files and containing [some extra helpers](#dependencies) to make things easier for you.

 <a name="npm-run-watch"></a>
-### Build banners in local environment
+### Local development

 ```bash
 # Open file in default browser (browser-sync) and
 # auto refresh browser on file save
 npm run watch
 ```
-> You can also display your banners on other devices on your local network.
+> You can also display your production on other devices on your local network.
 > Check your terminal for information after running `npm run watch`.

 <a name="npm-run-prod"></a>
-### Prepare banner for production
+### Prepare files for production

 ```bash
 # Compile files to dist/ folder